 During the holidays, likely we will encounter someone who has neglected us, someone who was a conspicuous “no-show” at the time of death, a relative who could not “handle it”, or someone who said a thoughtless word we will forever associate with them and the death of our loved one.
 We may be thrown together with others who have chosen simply to ignore our pain and act like nothing happened.
 Generally they are clueless because they have not yet experienced the death of a loved one in their own lives.

-Our pain and sorrow may not allow us to meet these “others” where they are with our unconditional forgiveness.
-What we can do that gets us pretty close to forgiveness is simply to let it all go.
-We can reframe our encounter with those who have been thoughtless or inconsiderate during the worst of our grief to include only the present moment.
-We may have to work at it because our heart sometimes has a long memory and holds on to perceived wrongs.
-Yet when we forgive we ease the wounds inflicted by the past and exchange our agitation and pain for the quietude of present peace.We always prevail when we forgive, “Do not judge, and you will not be judged; do not condemn, and you will not be condemned.
-Forgive, and you will be forgiven” (Luke 6:37 NRSV).
+Our pain and sorrow may not allow us to meet these “others” where they are with our unconditional forgiveness because often our heart has a long memory and holds on to perceived wrongs.
+What we can do that gets us pretty close to forgiveness is simply to let it go.
+When we encounter those who have been thoughtless or inconsiderate during the worst, we stay in the present.
+When we forgive, we ease the wounds inflicted by the past and exchange our agitation and pain for the quiet of present peace.We always prevail when we forgive.

+Do not judge, and you will not be judged; do not condemn, and you will not be condemned.
+Forgive, and you will be forgiven.